 Research focus and scientific vision

-The research group is focused on advanced light microscopy R&D and applications in nanotechnology and biomedicine, namely cell biology, cancer and neuroscience research.
+The research group is focused on advanced light microscopy and applications in nanotechnology, cell biology, cancer and neuroscience research.

-- Development of a strategy for personalized cancer treatment based on live-cell dry-mass profiling (DANTE – Dynamic Analysis for Neoplasia Treatment with Explants).
+- strategy for personalized cancer treatment (DANTE: Dynamic Analysis for Neoplasia Treatment with Explants)

 New dimensions in biomedical microscopy of living cells & tissues are currently emerging worldwide.
 Maturing holographic microscopy that brought about attributes of quantitative phase imaging (QPI), particularly with low coherence light, as new tools for assessing live cell reactions, is becoming an important part of this process.
 The RG research and development focuses on fundamental aspects, methods and tools.
 We have to pay particular attention to applications of this imaging modality in cell biology.
 This is because of QPI novelty in bringing data on dry mass of cells.
 This is a parameter, which cell biologists do not count on as indispensable yet.
 Therefore, our task is to show what new information QPI can reveal about the behaviour of a particular cell phenotype.
 This endeavour will continue in next years with the emphasis on 3D and turbid-media imaging and finding apt biomedical and clinical applications.
 Research and development in multimodal holographic microscopy and other innovative methods of advanced light microscopy, such as two-photon microscopy and new generation optical components (such as spatial light modulators and 4G optics) based techniques, will further extend in close connection to the biomedical applications such as cell biology, cancer and neuroscience research.
 There are unmet needs for biomedical imaging of semi-transparent structures such as fragments of tissue or cells in collagen and we will enhance our focus in the development of QPI techniques for turbid media and 3D imaging.
 New approaches to QPI imaging will require further development of image processing, dynamic morphometry and cell classification.